 2. The licensee is expected to place the identified deficiencies in its corrective action program and perform a causal evaluation.
 When two White inputs correspond to the same cornerstone, the licensee is expected to also perform a causal evaluation for the collective issues.

-3. The licensee’s evaluation will be reviewed using IP 95001, “Supplemental Inspection Response to Action Matrix Column 2 Inputs.”
+3. The licensee’s evaluation will be reviewed using IP 95001, “Supplemental Inspection Response to Action Matrix Column 2 (Regulatory Response) Inputs.”

 4. Following completion of the inspection, the branch chief or division director should discuss the performance deficiencies and the licensee’s proposed corrective actions with the licensee.
 The regulatory performance meeting can occur at an inspection exit meeting, a periodic NRC management visit, or a conference call between the licensee and the appropriate branch chief (or division director).
 If security-related information, which is a type of SUNSI, must be discussed during the regulatory performance meeting, it shall be discussed during a closed meeting, or during a closed session following a public meeting to discuss inputs in other cornerstones.
 Agency policy regarding SUNSI is provided in Management Directive 12.6.